Photonsters/anycubic-photon-docs/FAQ.md

 - IPA and other flamable solvents should not be used directly with ultrassonic cleaner because of the fire hazard.

 ### How do I dispose of saturated cleaning solvents, cleaning tools, uncured and cured resin?
 - Anything containing uncured resin if no curing is possible should be disposed in a hazards facility near you.
-Uncured resin is considered extremely hazardous to the envoirenment and must be cured before disposal
+Uncured resin is considered extremely hazardous to the envoirenment and must be cured before disposal.
-- Cured resin is stable and can be disposed with the rest of the solid trash
+- Cured resin is stable and can be disposed with the rest of the solid trash.
 - Resin saturated water (for the water washable resins) and Saturated solvents should be cured in the sun and evaporated, resulting solids can be disposed in the solids trash.
 - Resin saturated cleaning paper can also be cured in the sun or in a curing UV oven and treated as solid trash.
 - **Never throw resin contaminated fluids down the drain**

 ### Can I extend the life of my solvents?
-- Yes, if you regulary cure the washing solvents along with your printed parts and filter out the solids your solvents will last longer
+- Yes, if you regulary cure the washing solvents along with your printed parts and filter out the solids your solvents will last longer.

 ### How long can I keep the resin in the vat?
 It depends on environmental factors and type/brand of resin, typically if the resin is kept out of light and moisture/dirt it may sit in the vat for 1 - 2 weeks.
 Clear resins tend to sit better, opaque resins will need more stirring before use to mix the pigments back.
-- check for loose cured resin or stuck resin, you will need to clean that out
+- Check for loose cured resin or stuck resin, you will need to clean that out.
-- cover the vat, you can cut a piece of cardboard that fits over the vat, or print one out on an FDM printer.
+- Cover the vat, you can cut a piece of cardboard that fits over the vat, or print one out on an FDM printer.
 Here is a good vat cover.https://www.thingiverse.com/thing:2837171
 - Before printing, carefully stir the resin for 1 - 2 minutes with the plastic spatula, be careful not to scratch the FEP screen.
-- Do not leave the z bed dangling with uncured resin, take it out and clean with IPA, leave it out untill you are ready to print, this will lessen the weight on the single Z rod thus prevent z wobble.
+- Do not leave the build plate hanging with uncured resin, take it out and clean with IPA, leave it out until you are ready to print, this will lessen the weight on the single Z rod thus prevent z wobble.

 ### Can I put excess resin that doesn't get used in a print back into the original bottle?
-- Yes, but you should strain out any debri first using a filter.
+- Yes, but you should strain out any debris first using a filter.
-- You can keep the used resin in medicine bottles separately
+- You can keep the used resin in medicine bottles separately.

 ## POST PROCESSING